pytorch/nestedtensor/.github/ISSUE_TEMPLATE/prototype-feedback.md

 ---

-### The main reason you want to use nestedtensor and what value you want it to add for you
+### The main reason I want to use nestedtensor and what value I want it to add

-### The features you wish nestedtensor had
+### The features I wish nestedtensor had

-### The things about nestedtensor that frustrate you
+### The things about nestedtensor that frustrate me

-### [Optional] Example code or project you want to integrate with nestedtensor
+### [Optional] Example code or project I want to integrate with nestedtensor